ni/monodrive-documentation/docs/LV_client/utilities/monoDrive_lvlib_mono__convert__polar__to__rectangularc.md

 </p>

 ### Description
-Converts polar coordinates from the Velodyne to rectagular.
+Converts polar coordinates from the Velodyne to rectangular.

 ### Inputs